WFP-VAM/wfpthemes/man/tutorial.md

-## Quick Tutorial on wfpthemes
+# Getting started with `wfpthemes`

-### using/selecting color palettes
+## Selecting color palettes

-Lets say that I wanted to create a graph of one of the Household Hunger Strategy questions.
+Let's say you want to create a graph based on one of the Household Hunger Strategy questions.

+### Step 1: Create a Table of Results

-First, make table of results (in a format easy to put in for graphing)
+First, create a table of results in a format that's easy to use for graphing:

 ``` r
 library(tidyverse)